MARKETING

 If that sounds like a headache to you, it gets worse.
 Providing all of that information is the tip of the iceberg.
 Once it’s in the hands of the copyright owner, they can still take legal action against you.
 The information you give them merely helps determine if it’s worthwhile for them to sue.

-Often, copyright owners will choose to settle out of court, and make you sign an agreement acknowledging your wrongdoing and promising to not do it again, under penalty of further legal action.
+Often, copyright owners will choose to settle out of court and make you sign an agreement acknowledging your wrongdoing and promising not to do it again, under penalty of further legal action.

 If you opt not to settle out of court, the copyright owner can sue you for damages and more.
 This often tends to be the more expensive route, as if you lose, you will likely be required to pay their legal fees, as well.